MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Register-SecretVault.md

 ### -PassThru

-When used this parameter will return the **SecretVaultInfo** object for the successfully registered extension vault.
+Indicates that the cmdlet should return the **SecretVaultInfo** object for the successfully registered extension vault.
+By default this cmdlet does not return any output.

 ```yaml
 Type: SwitchParameter